jeffreykegler/hoonlint/Lint/TASKS.md

 At this point, we want to settle which sections of the corpus to target initially.
-I think that the listings in the PR should, for the sake among other reasons, be manually reviewed before being submitted.
+I think that the listings in the PR should, for the sake of courtesy among other reasons, be manually reviewed before being submitted.

 ## Move on to hoonfmt